 I used this feedback in conjunction with my research to create a set of fictitious personas (ProtoPersonas according to the LEAN UX methodology) that would allow me to get a better grasp of the variety of potential users, their individual goals, a brandable design aesthetic, and content requirements that were unique to my particular endeavor.

 The logo design references historical American slave auction bills using contemporary fonts that are similar to the typography employed in these in antebellum advertisements.

 The final logo incorporated seven different fonts (Bodidly, Bodoni, IFCRailroad, Rosewood, Showboat, OldNewspaperType, and LTNutshell) all of which were very similar to the look of the typography in the Antebellum advertisements.

-My thesis paper compiles the UX research and design that I completed with the years worth of academic, marketing and psychology study to explain how the dearth of positive and enlightening portrayals of African-American men in the media is a detriment to our society, but the reversal of this is very simple.
+My thesis paper compiles the UX research and design that I completed with the years worth of academic, marketing and psychology study to explain how the dearth of positive and enlightening portrayals of African-American men in the media is a detriment to our society.
+I explain the feasibility of the reversal of this media trend.

 I discuss how inclusion of African-Americans in targeted digital campaigns and products will not only stimulate economic growth as a whole, but can act as a means of validating positive black identity.
 This point is illustrated through an analysis of treatment of gays in advertising and editorial media and the positive effect that this inclusion had on the formation of popular gay commercial and social identities.

 Please feel free to read my thesis in its entirety here.